dgatf/sct101ctm/README.md

 If screen orientation is inverted execute `xrandr -o 1`

 For network connection you can use wifi or usb tethering.
-If using wifi connect now because in the next step you will need it and the mouse pointer will be rotated (if installing Ubuntu Budgie)
+If using wifi better connect now as in the next step you will need it and the mouse pointer will be rotated (if installing Ubuntu Budgie)

+Alternatively you can connnect to wifi using nmcli

+`nmcli d wifi connect <wifiSSID> password <wifiPassword>`

 When installing it is recommended the option that deletes the entire SSD as it is only 32GB, barely enough for dual boot, altohugh is doable (not covered here)